nimish1499/custom-player-dnd/README.md

 # React Custom Video Player App

-AVideo Player application using React.jsallow users to play videos from a playlist.
+A Video Player application using React.jsallow users to play videos from a playlist.
 The app supporta features like seeking, timer, autoplay, and speed selector.
 Additionally, users can reorder the playlist.

 ## Deployment: